 Some of them - like the bicyclist in Steve Martin's version of The Pink Panther - really need to occur at least 3 times.
 Humor often comes in threes.
 I waited and waited to see the bicyclist the third time, ready to howl with laughter, but we didn't get that 3rd time.

 In the first installments of The Song of Deborah, did you read something that looks like it could become a tagline?
-Feel free to put it in the comment section.
+Feel free to put it in the comment section.-----

 Last week, Jael and Heber decided to stay in Zanaaim rather than going back to their homeland.
 Barak left his younger sisters and brother to visit Judge Deborah.
 Deborah tends to be passionate and dramatic while shouldering the great burden of judging Israel.
 Her vivacity is sometimes a painful contrast with her husband's stern and sad emptiness.